International Study Opportunities at John Marshall

 European Union Law (JD 287-EU, 2-3 Credits)

-This course surveys European Union law and its effect on European domestic law and institutions.
+This course offered during the spring/summer interim, surveys European Union law and its effect on European domestic law and institutions.
 Students will focus on European Union law and the transition that has taken place in the Czech Republic since 1989 from a Communist one-party system to a democratic government that is a partner in the European community.

 Trip Dates and Details